 - Butter - Used to add moisture and rich flavor to these chocolate chip pecan cookies.
 Let it come to room temperature for easy mixing, and use dairy free butter or coconut oil, if needed.

 - Sugar - A combination of light brown sugar and regular granulated sugar helps sweeten the cookies while keeping them soft and chewy.
 Feel free to swap out the brown sugar for coconut sugar, if desired.

 - Egg - This is what allows the cookies to rise and helps create a chewy inside.
 Make sure it's at room temperature before mixing it into the batter.
 I haven’t tested these pecan chocolate chip cookies with a flax or chia egg, but please let me know how it goes if you do!

-- Vanilla extract - Use high-quality pure vanilla extract for bold flavor.
+- Vanilla extract - This recipe only calls for a teaspoon but provides bold flavor.